knanne/knanne.github.io/_posts/2017-01-19-daily-software.md

 ### Windows Bash

-Windows 10 now features a full Ubuntu installation, with Linux bash, on top of Windows.
+Windows 10 now features a full Ubuntu installation, with a Linux bash for running ELF binaries, on top of Windows.
 Read about it [here.](https://msdn.microsoft.com/en-us/commandline/wsl/about)

 > Bash on Windows provides developers with a familiar Bash shell and Linux environment in which you can run most Linux command-line tools, directly on Windows, UNMODIFIED, without needing an entire Linux virtual machine!